-To effectively combat the climate emergency, we need to take unified, urgent, and ambitious climate action to cut our greenhouse gas emissions in half by 2030 and reach net-zero by 2050.
+To effectively combat the climate emergency, we need to take unified, urgent, and ambitious climate action to reach net-zero by 2050.

-In order to ensure provinces across the country do their fair share to tackle the climate emergency, the federal government introduced Greenhouse Gas Pollution Pricing Act in 2018 — the law is a backstop aimed at provinces that fail to implement a comparable emissions reduction strategy of their own.
+That’s why the federal government introduced the Greenhouse Gas Pollution Pricing Act in 2018 — the law is a backstop aimed at provinces that fail to implement a comparable emissions reduction strategy of their own.

 In response, Alberta, Ontario, and Saskatchewan all launched separate constitutional challenges of the Act, claiming that it was an overreach of federal powers into provincial affairs.

-Ecojustice lawyers will represent the David Suzuki Foundation and the Athabasca Chipewyan First Nation as interveners in all three lower court proceedings and again before the Supreme Court of Canada hearings on this matter.
+Ecojustice lawyers represented the David Suzuki Foundation and the Athabasca Chipewyan First Nation as interveners in all three lower court proceedings and again before the Supreme Court of Canada in Fall 2020.